Azure/ARO-RP/docs/cloudfit-redhat-localrp-deployment-working-session-issues.md

 https://ms.portal.azure.com/#blade/HubsExtension/DeploymentDetailsBlade/overview/id/%2Fsubscriptions%2F26c7e39e-2dfa-4854-90f0-6bc88f7a0fb8%2Fproviders%2FMicrosoft.Resources%2Fdeployments%2Frbac-development

-### TODO: Make PR for update to ./deploy/rbac-development.json that allows for a custom fpRoleDefinitionId
+### TODO: Make PR for update to ./deploy/rbac-development.json that allows for a custom fpRoleDefinitionId (generated above)
+### TODO: Make PR for similar issue on deleting a cluster
 ### TODO: Make PR for this issue separate from this branch (below).
 Just suggest RP-MODE check?
 ***hack in create pkg/util/cluster/cluster.go (this is so that our env vars from secrets/env are used) appID := os.Getenv("AZURE_CLIENT_ID")